gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- We introduce the 1.0.5 with various optimizations and bug fixes!
+- We introduce the 1.0.6 update with iprovements and bug fixes!
-- Added: New Foregrip Attachment.
-- Added: New HK MP5A5 Gun.
-- Added: New HK MP5A5 30rnd Magazine.
+- Added: Holding animation with Foregrip for the HK MP5A5.
-- Added: New Czech Hedgehog block.
+- Added: Chinese language support by WshtxLonely.
-- Added: New Sandbag and Doubled Sandbag block.
-- Added: New Camera shakes when you reload your gun for an immersive experience.
-- Added: New Echo SFX when you fire without an silencer.
-- Added: Land SFX when place a landmine.
-- Fixed: When the player dies, night vision doesn't return.
+- Added: Russian language support by Gabriel Aplok.
-- Fixed: Explosions underwater particles fixed.
+- Fixed: AK-47 Mag caliber name.
-- Fixed: Wooden blocks burn when in contact with fire.
-- Fixed: Bullet's physical gravity was decaying too fast and the bullet didn't hit the right place after 16 blocks.
-- Improved: ADS Animation transition delay increased.
+- Fixed: Muzzle Light block overlaps with farmland block and player also overlap too.
+- Improved: Decreased the overrated camera shake when jumping.
-- Improved: New landmine model.
+- Improved: Decreased the overated bullet damage.
-- Improved: Vanilla biomes to enjoy a "Soviet" environment experience.
+- Improved: Decreased the bullet velocity to fix bullet tracers.
-- Improved: When shooting with a silenced gun, the muzzle light emitted is very reduced.
-- Improved: Explosions distance blind SFX, and atmosphere far SFX.
 ```

 ## <span class="text-red">⚠️ Warning</span>